What Is a Material Scheduling in Construction?

 • Research various software options to find the best fit for your project.

-• Make a list of all required materials needed for the project.
+• Make a list of all the required materials needed for the project.

 • Determine the number of each needed material.